 In this paper, we introduce the Dynamic Neuro Modulator Mark 1 (DyNeuMo Mk-1), a cranially-mounted circadian- and motion-adaptive neurostimulator for use in first-in-human investigational studies exploring circadian- and inertial-sensing based closed-loop therapies.
-The system is based on the predicate Picostim system manufactured by Bioinduction (Bioinduction Ltd., 2019), that provides several advantages as a therapy research platform.
+The system is based on the predicate Picostim system manufactured by Bioinduction [23], that provides several advantages as a therapy research platform.
 The small device size of 7 cc and recharge capability also allows for flexible use throughout the body.
 Unlike existing deep brain stimulation devices, which are implanted in the chest cavity with electrode leads routed through the neck, the Picostim systems use a cranial mounted design.
-The surgical procedure for device placement has some similarities to cochlear implant devices, and the infection risk might potentially be lowered compared to existing DBS procedures (Cunningham et al., 2004).
-Most notably, the cranialmounting avoids tunnelling leads through the neck, that could reduce the risk of lead wire breakage or fibrosis in the surrounding tissue, a potential cause of stiffness and pain (Herschman et al., 2019).
-The Picostim firmware and software can also be modified to enable novel adaptive algorithms, including time- and inertial-based inputs, which supports its utility as a flexible therapy research tool (Afshar et al., 2013; Khanna et al., 2015).
+The surgical procedure for device placement has some similarities to cochlear implant devices, and the infection risk might potentially be lowered compared to existing DBS procedures [24].
+Most notably, the cranial-mounting avoids tunnelling leads through the neck, that could reduce the risk of lead wire breakage or fibrosis in the surrounding tissue, a potential cause of stiffness and pain [25].
+The Pi-costim firmware and software can also be modified to enable novel adaptive algorithms, including time- and inertial-based inputs, which supports its utility as a flexible therapy research tool [26, 27].